SJTU-ViSYS/FeatureBooster/README.md

 The output format is [`npz`](https://docs.scipy.org/doc/numpy/reference/generated/numpy.savez.html) and the output feature files contain two arrays:

-- `keypoints` [`N x M`] array containing the positions of keypoints `x, y` and other geometric properties, such as the scales, the detection score, the oriention.
+- `keypoints` [`N x M`] array contains the positions of keypoints `x, y` and other geometric properties, such as the scales, the detection score, the oriention.
-- `descriptors` [`N x D`] array containing the descriptors.
+- `descriptors` [`N x D`] array contains the descriptors.
 For real-valued descriptors, the data type of elements in this array is `np.float32`.
 For binary descriptor, the type is `np.uint8`.

 ORB+Boost-B features for HPatches dataset can be extracted by running: